alphagov/accessibility-issues/source/issue/icon-without-text-label/index.html.md

   aslint: notfound
 ---

-A button with an icon that shows a down arrow doesn't have any accompanying text.
+A clickable icon that shows a down arrow doesn't have any accompanying text.

 ## Why it's a problem